Nuclear Industry Association

 - Gavin Stamp, Lib Dems face extra lobbying push, BBC News, in Liverpool, 20 September 2010, accessed 8 May 2010

 - The Nuclear Industry Association website is here, although the list was removed from the website in early 2006.
-It is current to January, 2006.
+This list was current up until January, 2006.

 - S. Evenden Email Re: Labour party conference fringe event on trade 28/9/05 (pdf), 6 October, 2005.